-Abraham Lincoln and Frederick Douglass, a Walk to Respect
+Abraham Lincoln and Frederick Douglass: A Walk to Respect

-This was a moving production where the black abolitionist leader and former slave, Frederick Douglass and Abraham Lincoln, 16th President of the United States of America clashed in their ideologies regarding race, politics, and slavery.
+This was a moving production where Frederick Douglass, the black abolitionist leader and former slave, and Abraham Lincoln, 16th President of the United States of America, clashed in their ideologies regarding race, politics, and slavery.
 Frederick Douglass, a true radical with a fiery spirit, believed in racial equality for everyone.
 Douglass dedicated his life, writings, and career to abolishing slavery everywhere.
 Abraham Lincoln, cautious and considered, while opposed to slavery, was first and foremost a patriot intent on preserving the Union at all costs.
 These two self-made men, at a time when our divided nation faced annihilation, faced their differences with courage and compassion, forging a friendship that helped to end the Civil War and reunite our nation.
-Through their own words, we explored the walk of these two great American leaders from conflict to understanding.
+Through their own words, we explore the walk of these two great American leaders from conflict to understanding.

 Frederick Douglass was portrayed by Joel PE King.
 King is a native of East Saint Louis.
 Graduating from SIU Edwardsville, Joel attained a B.A. in Studio Arts with a minor in music and theater.
 King is an entrepreneur, performer, writer, director, and producer.
 His production company, JPEK CreativeWorks was established post-college and has had great success in creating quality, courageous, socially driven stage plays.
 King has received three city proclamations, two cover stories (Riverfront Times and Zoom Magazine) and a groundswell of support for his stage works: Real Life, Issues of Love and Stand Your Ground.
 King’s theatre credits include Amen Corner, The Color Purple, The Sam Cooke Story and Knock Me a Kiss at Westcoast Black Theatre Troupe, Spunk, Raisin in the Sun, Colored Museum, Immigrant Project, In the Blood, Dutchman, Big River, Damn Yankees, Bubblin Brown Sugar, Real Life Hip Hopera, and Complacency of Silence for which he received a Kevin Kline nomination for Outstanding Supporting Actor in a Musical.
 King has attained leading and supporting roles in independent films and television.